 Students must follow Western University's procedures for approval of their absence from any exam in order to receive an accommodation.
-Please see the Please Note Department Policies for 2022-2023 section of this syllabus for details on these procedures.
-If during the Fall 2022 term Western University announces any changes to these procedures, please follow those procedures.
+Please see the Please Note Department Policies for 2024-2025 section of this syllabus for details on these procedures.
+If during the Fall 2024 term Western University announces any changes to these procedures, please follow those procedures.

 Students with an approved absence (approved by both Academic Counseling and the instructor) from the midterm exam or the final exam AND who e-mailed me no later than 48 hours after the commencement of the exam will be able to write the makeup, which will be a time scheduled by the Department.
+Self-attestation will not be accepted for the midterm.
 There will be one time slot available for the midterm makeup exam, which may have a different format or length than the originally scheduled midterm exam.
 If these deadlines are missed, the instructor will assign a grade of zero.
-If students are unable to write the makeup at the time scheduled, students may be required to write a 3 hour cumulative final exam.
-The medical certificate can be found at https://studentservices.uwo.ca/secure/medical\document.pdf.
+If students are unable to write the makeup at the time scheduled, students may be required to write a 3 hour more cumulative final exam.
+The medical certificate can be found at https://studentservices.uwo.ca/secure/medical document.pdf.